About Hearing Loss

-Hearing is a very complex sense involving both ears ability to detect sound and the brains ability to interpret that sound into speech.
+Hearing is a very complex sense involving both ears ability to detect sound and the brain’s ability to interpret that sound into speech.
 Hearing loss is one of the most common conditions affecting our senior population.
 Over 36 million Americans today report that have some degree of hearing loss.
 People that have signs of hearing loss may not be aware of a loss at first.
 It might start by turning the TV up a little too loud.
 Maybe conversations with friends and family become more difficult.
 Perhaps they miss hearing doorbells, phones ringing or alarms.
-These should be clues to seek out the advise of a hearing health professional and perhaps get life changing hearing aids.
+These should be clues to seek out the advice of a hearing health professional and perhaps get life-changing hearing aids.

 Causes of Hearing Loss

 There are many reasons that people have hearing loss.
 Aging, sound trauma, infection, illness, heredity, head injury, stroke, high blood pressure and side effects from medications just to name a few.
 70% of patients with Tinnitus suffer from hearing loss.

 In general, there are three types of hearing loss